adriel-tech/adriel-tech.github.io/_posts/2024-1-10-My-FreeBSD-wishlist-2024.md

 ### Shell

 - Automatically load ~/.shrc instead of requiring 'ENV=$HOME/.shrc; export ENV' in .profile, this is especially annoying on root.
-We can add a simple 'if not interactive don't return' to the top of the .shrc file like most .bashrc.
+We can add a simple 'if not interactive return' to the top of the .shrc file like most .bashrc.

 - Add back FreeBSDs classic up/down arrow history navigation from tcsh to our default shell configuration.